Killing of Awdah Hathaleen

 On July 28, 2025, Awdah Hathaleen, a Palestinian activist and consultant on the 2024 documentary No Other Land, was shot and killed by Israeli settler Yinon Levi in the village of Umm al-Khair in the South Hebron Hills, West Bank.
 The killing was filmed by several of the village's residents and Hathaleen himself, showing Levi opening fire on the community.
 The killing was widely condemned by the international community and human rights groups amidst continuing settler violence in the occupied territory since the start of the Gaza war.
+One year later, Levi was indicted on charges of reckless homicide.